 What Is COVID-19 (Coronavirus disease 2019)?

-COVID-19 is a respiratory illness that is contagious and can be spread from close contact with an infected person, specifically from their respiratory droplets.
+COVID-19, an communicable disease caused by a recently discovered coronavirus, is a respiratory illness that is contagious and can be spread from close contact with an infected person, specifically from their respiratory droplets.
 Respiratory droplets can be spread through sneezing and coughing.
 Those who have been in close contact with someone who has the disease have a greater chance contracting infection.
 A person may not have symptoms of COVID-19 despite being a carrier of the virus.

 Social distancing, self-quarantine, isolation:

+The more people you come in contact with, the more likely you would be exposed to the COVID-19 virus.
 Social distancing reduces the amount of close contact people have with others.
 Staying away from people improves your chances of infections such as coronavirus.
 Self-quarantine, is the act of removing yourself from contact with others to protect yourself and your community.
 Social distancing can lead to feelings of loneliness and isolation as contact with others decreases.
 Isolation can have great impact on individuals’ physical and mental health.

 Signs of Relapse